uav4geo/NodeCM/README.md

 ////////////////////////////////////////////////////////////////////////////
 ```

 We understand this is unfortunate.
-Contribute a PR to replace SIFT GPU?
+Contribute a PR to replace SIFT GPU in COLMAP.